ottey1969/SofeiaInteractive/replit.md

 - Login to Start Writing button: Auth0 authentication with redirect to home
 - Access Premium Features button: Calls protected API with JWT token validation

+**Auth0 Configuration Required:** The system includes automatic detection of Auth0 setup.
+If environment variables are not properly configured with real Auth0 credentials, the landing page shows setup instructions.
+See AUTH0_SETUP.md for complete configuration guide.

 **Admin System (July 2025):** Implemented full admin functionality for ottmar.francisca1969@gmail.com with unlimited credits, user management capabilities, and subscription control.
 Admin users automatically bypass daily question limits and can grant credits to other users.

 ## User Preferences